GenomicsAotearoa/data-management-resources/docs/modules/module08.md

           md5sum raw-data.fastq.gz > raw-data.md5
         ```

-        !!! quote ""
-          On Mac, you will use the `md5` command rather than `md5sum`.
-          ```bash
-          md5 raw-data.fastq.gz > raw-data.md5
-          ```
+        If you are on a Mac, replace the `md5sum` command with `md5`.

         To generate checksums for multiple FASTQ files:

         ```bash
           md5sum ./*.fastq.gz > md5sums.txt
         ```

         The output text file will contain a list of the checksums for each of the compressed FASTQ files in the directory.

-        !!! quote ""

-          The checksum file produced will look something like this:
+The checksum file produced will look something like this, where the alphanumeric code is the checksum hash value:

         ```bash
           c6779ec2960296ed9a04f08d67f64422 ./raw-data-1.fastq.gz
           002c33835b3921d92d8074f3b392ef65 ./raw-data-2.fastq.gz
         ```

-        Then to validate the transferred file, copy the output checksum file to the transferred location, and then perform the check:
+        Then to validate the transferred file, copy the output checksum file to the transferred location, and perform the check:

         ```bash
           cp ./md5sums.txt /final-destination/
           md5sum -c file.md5
         ```

         Each validated checksum will display `OK`, while a mismatched checksum will display `FAILED`.
 If you get a `FAILED` file, you will need to redo the file transfer and re-validate.

 ### Directory structure